 Easy ELA Sub Plans!

 Depending on the reading levels within your class, you can use this with grades 4 through 8.
 The most popular use case is with 5th grade and 6th grade.
-If you teach both prep and honors then 7th grade is likely the high end to use for both class periods.
+If you teach both prep and honors, then 7th grade is likely the high end to use for both class periods.

-My emergency language arts sub plan bundle includes 6 sets of sub plans based on a unique and engaging reader’s theater script.
+This special bundle includes 6 sets of ELA sub plans based on a unique and engaging reader’s theater script.
 Each set includes comprehension activities that can be extended into 2 days of substitute classroom instruction.

 Here is an overview of what’s included in each volume of my ELA sub plans…